 As an AD’er, I feel it’s my responsibility to give the visually impaired audience an experience as near as possible to that enjoyed by those with sight.
 In any given production, there are only a limited amount of opportunities to insert AD so it’s a constant judgement call over what should be described.
 I enjoy these challenges and hope that most of the time I get it right.

 The positive contribution made by AD goes well beyond just simply watching the telly.
 I regularly meet with Sky customers who use our Audio Description service.
 They tell us it not only helps them keep up with their favourite shows but also helps them socially as they can join in on conversations with friends about what they watch.
 One also explained that in his house, the AD is permanently switched on, so it’s really helpful in expanding his relationship with his three year old sighted son as they watch kids’ shows together and then talk about them.

 We hope you enjoy your experience of Audio Description on our Sky channels, and we always love to hear your feedback.

 *Audio description is an additional commentary that describes the action taking place in a film or television programme.
-The spoken narration compliments the original soundtrack, making it possible for blind and partially sighted people to enjoy programmes on Sky TV.
+The spoken narration complements the original soundtrack, making it possible for blind and partially sighted people to enjoy programmes on Sky TV.